NodEm9/NodEm9/README.md

 -  Hi, 👋 I’m Emmanuel
--  Web Developer.
-Interested in continuing learning and collaborating with other Web developers.
+-  Full-Stack Developer.
+Interested in collaboration in JavaScript and Node.js applications and cloud infrastructure development.

 <!----